cvasseng/ThursUI/README.md

 ## Hello world

 ## Motivation
 So why another UI library, you might ask?
 Well, when I finally reached the point where I wanted a UI in my game, I tried the usual suspects and had major troubles getting everything to compile and work on my box.
 If I can't get a library working within an hour of downloading it, I cross it of the list and look for an alternative.
-I crossed all of them off of my list.
 A lot of the existing libraries are largely undocumented.
 A lot of them are old and unmaintained.
-I wanted something that suited my coding style more, and so I reluctantly ended up writing my own.
+Finally, I wanted something that suited my coding style more, and so I reluctantly ended up writing my own.

 ## Building